 Suspect In Fatal Shooting Of Portland Right-Wing Protester Killed By Law Enforcement

-Just hours after an interview was posted online in which Michael Reinoehl took responsibility for the fatal shooting Aug.
-29 of Patriot Prayer supporter Aaron Danielson in Portland, Reinoehl was killed by law enforcement officers as they attempted to arrest him in Olympia, Wash., according to the U.S. Marshals Service.
+Just hours after an interview was posted online in which Michael Reinoehl took responsibility for the fatal shooting on Saturday of Patriot Prayer supporter Aaron Danielson in Portland, Ore., Reinoehl was killed by law enforcement officers as they attempted to arrest him in Olympia, Wash., according to the U.S. Marshals Service.

-In a statement, the U.S. Marshals Service said the Portland Police Bureau had issued an arrest warrant for Reinheohl Thursday on a charge of murder.
-Members of the U.S. Marshals Service Pacific Northwest Violent Offender Task Force "located Reinoehl in Olympia (Wash.) and attempted to peacefully arrest him.
+In a statement, the U.S. Marshals Service said the Portland Police Bureau had issued an arrest warrant for Reineohl on Thursday on a charge of murder.
+Members of the U.S. Marshals Service Pacific Northwest Violent Offender Task Force "located Reinoehl in Olympia (Wash.) and attempted to peacefully arrest him."

 According to The Olympian newspaper, Reinoehl was spotted as he left an apartment.
 The newspaper reports four officers from three different jurisdictions fired weapons at Reinoehl; witnesses said they heard 40 to 50 shots.

-In an interview with VICE conducted by freelance journalist Donovan Farley this week, Reinoehl appeared to acknowledge shooting Danielson.
-Farley reported that Reinoehl said he went downtown Saturday night to provide security for racial justice protesters who felt threatened by a caravan of Trump supporters that paraded through the city center.
+In an interview with VICE conducted by freelance journalist Donovan Farley this week, Reinoehl, who identified with the far-left militant movement antifa, seemed to acknowledge shooting Danielson.
+Farley reported that Reinoehl said he went downtown Saturday night to provide security for racial justice protesters who felt threatened by a caravan of Trump supporters who paraded through the city center.

 "You know, lots of lawyers suggest that I shouldn't even be saying anything, but I feel it's important that the world at least gets a little bit of what's really going on," he said.
 "I had no choice.
 I mean, I, I had a choice.
 I could have sat there and watched them kill a friend of mine of color.
 But I wasn't going to do that."

-Reinoehl had not been arrested or publicly named as either a suspect or a person of interest in the killing of 39-year-old Portland resident Aaron J. Danielson prior to his death.
-Earlier Thursday, a spokesperson for the Multnomah County district attorney said the office had no comment and the investigation remained ongoing.
+Reinoehl had not been arrested or publicly named as either a suspect or a person of interest in the killing of Danielson, 39.
+Earlier Thursday, a spokesperson for the Multnomah County district attorney said that the office had no comment and that the investigation remained ongoing.

 Reinoehl's sister told OPB that Portland police asked her to identify a man in photos from protests after Saturday's shooting.
 She told them it was her estranged brother.
 The sister spoke on the condition that she not be named because, she said, her family has received death threats.